Acrophylla titan

 It is native to south-east Queensland and New South Wales.

 Description

-Titan stick insects are pale brown-grey in colour and can grow up to 26 cm in body length.
-The females can be easily identified as being larger than the males.
-Males are able to fly but females are not.
+Titan stick insects are pale brown-grey in color and can grow up to 26 cm in body length.
+Their long, wavy cerci are a unique trait of the species.
+Males and females can be easily distinguished due to the females being larger and having sharp spines on the legs.
+Males are able to fly but females are flightless.

 Breeding

-Titans breed during winter/summer.
+A. titan breeds during winter/summer.
 During the mating process, the male connects his abdomen to the lower part of the female's egg compartment.
-Mating can take up to 40mins and is repeated several times.
-The female will end up with a fat abdomen and will produce many eggs (200 to 1000) in her lifetime.
+Mating can take up to 40 minutes and is repeated several times.
+A single female will typically produce 200 to 1000 eggs in her lifetime.
+However, A. titan also holds the record for most eggs laid by a single phasmid due to one female laying over 2,050 eggs.

 The females then flick their eggs to the ground.
-The eggs look like those of the children's stick insect (Tropidoderus childrenii) but they are black-grey with a small white growth.
+The eggs look similar to those of the Children's stick insect (Tropidoderus childrenii) but they are black-grey with a small white growth.
 Ants pick them up and eat the growth, and leave the egg in the refinery where they hatch.